 Head Tremors in Bulldogs and French Bulldogs TIP#5: Bulldogs with idiopathic head shaking do NOT develop other neurological signs as a result of this condition.

-Senior Bulldog Hind Legs Sharking: Many senior bulldogs and French bulldogs owners wonder why their aging dog’s hind legs are shaking.
-Shaking of the extremities can happen standing up or laying down and can be progressive.
+Senior Bulldog Hind Legs Shaking: Many senior bulldogs and French bulldogs owners wonder why their aging dog’s hind legs are shaking.
+Shaking of the extremities can happen standing up or lying down and can be progressive.
 Like head shaking in bulldogs, the origin of the shaking might be idiopathic.
 The theory is that it may be associated with disk disease, neuropathy, arthritis, myelopathies, etc.

-Head Tremors in Bulldogs and French Bulldogs WARNING #2: Other types of tremors can be due to poison and toxins, hormonal abnormalities, and electrolyte imbalance.
+Head Tremors in Bulldogs and French Bulldogs WARNING #2: Other types of tremors can be due to poisons and toxins, hormonal abnormalities, and electrolyte imbalance.